Back to Top

 Shahmama’s Achievements since 2003

-• participating in preparing and publishing of around 250 title books of Afghan writers;
+• participating in preparing and publishing of more than 300 title books of Afghanistan writers;

 • publishing 13 volumes of “Nehal” educational & informational children’s magazine and a few children books;

-• coordinating cultural activities of Afghan organizations in Europe;
+• coordinating cultural activities of Afghanistan people’s organisations in Europe;

-• implementing the Afghan Women Bike Project in Kabul, sponsored by Cordaid;
+• implementing the Afghanistan’s Women Bike Project in Kabul, sponsored by Cordaid;

-• Cheraghdaran (The torch bearers) , introduces well-known Afghan cultural and scientific faces and their activities;
+• Cheraghdaran (The torch bearers) , introduces well-known Afghanistan’s cultural and scientific faces and their activities;

 • preparing & publishing a literacy book (99 Steps, 2 volumes in 2 versions, textbooks and workbooks in 99 lessons) that is written by Mr. E. Sorosh, compiled by Shahmama Publishings;